nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

 This means that the cleanup should be done at the Backend level (SQL or Elasticsearch).

-## Purging audit with SQL Backend
+## Purging Audit with SQL Backend

-Since the table structure of `NXP_LOGS`&nbsp;is really obvious, it is an easy job for a database administrator to remove old rows based on the&nbsp;`log_event_date` column which contains a timestamp.
+Since the table structure of `NXP_LOGS` is really obvious, it is an easy job for a database administrator to remove old rows based on the `log_event_date` column which contains a timestamp.

 <div class="message-content">